I have a confession to make, and I know it’s not going to make me popular.

 The Cost of Travel in Belize

-Now that I’ve taken a look at how much I spent while in Belize, let’s add it all up to get to my total amount spent, as well as how much I averaged each day.
+Now that I’ve taken a look at how much I spent while in Belize, let’s add it all up to see how much averaged each day.

 Have you been to Belize?
 How did my travel expenses stack up against yours?